Competition For Ag Export Markets Is Aggressive

 Regulatory Strains on Funding

-New demands on MAP and FMD funding to prevent and combat non-tariff trade barriers put greater strain on funding that, in the past, went exclusively to market development and promotion activities.
-While this work reflects the collaborative work by cooperators to supplement efforts of FAS and other regulatory agencies, it is often defensive, not offensive.
+New demands on MAP and FMD funding needed to fight increasingly challenging tariff and non-tariff trade barriers available funding for market development and promotion activities.
+While this market access work reflects cooperator support for supplement efforts of FAS and other regulatory agencies, it is often defensive, not offensive.